antaldaniel/sr_website/content/project/observatory/index.md

   focal_point = "Smart"
 +++

-Data Observatories are collaborations of research institutes, industry, universities and European policymakers to provide an industry/policy area with continous data collection and dissemmination.
+An **observatory** is a location used for observing terrestrial or celestial events.
+The European Commission and the Council of Europe are supporting numerous data observatories to support research and development and evidence-based policymaking.
+We are creating automated observatories following the best practices of reproducible research.

 Satellite Report grew out of a such an observatory, [CEEMID](https://ceemid.eu/).
 ## Data Observatories

 A few examples: